openshift/runbooks/README.md

 If your operator has not shipped any runbooks so far, please create a subfolder following the repository layout and place an OWNERS file in it.
 The OWNERS file should be the same as the one in the operator's main repository.
-Additionally add all runbooks in said folder, that you want to contribute.
+Additionally add all runbooks to said folder that you want to contribute.

 ## Contributing
 We are welcoming *any* contributions!
 While Red Hat is going to keep adding more